openopt/copt/README.rst

 C-OPT: composite optimization in Python
 =======================================

-Project implementing some optimization routines in Python.
+C-OPT is an optimization library written in pure Python that follows the scipy.optimize API.

 Philosophy